Solid Queue in Rails 8: Setup Notes and Trade-offs

 How Polling Works

--- Multiple workers can poll simultaneously without blocking
+-- Simplified: multiple workers can poll simultaneously without blocking.

 WHERE queue_name = 'default'